Erd4/Erd4.github.io/docs/aboutus.md

 ---
-layout: pages
+layout: page
 title: About EspenVentures
-permalink: /about-us/
+subtitle: Who are we and what are our goals?
 ---
-### Who are we and what are our goals?

 EspenVentures KlG has been founded by two Students at the University of St. Gallen: